A complete CNC machining process relies on a well-designed tooling system to ensure efficiency, accuracy, and productivity.

 It's essential to look for the properties of the tool before selection.
 For instance, if you want a tool that has long-term life and resists high heat, the best tools you may use are high-speed steel tools.
 However, for cutting away extra hard materials like cast iron, opt for cutting ceramics.

 The flute number indicates the feed rate or velocity of the cutter on the material.
-Tools should have a moderate number of flutes as there are too many tears off workpiece bits.
+Tools should have a moderate number of flutes, as there are too many tears off workpiece bits.

-What the coating of your tool impacts the process.
+The coating of your tool impacts the process.
 Coating increases or decreases production costs.
 So, choose wisely.

 Before starting the cutting process, understand the machining systems.